sonic-net/sonic-mgmt/docs/testbed/README.testbed.Overview.md

 * The DUT has 64 ports (even ports are disabled).
 * Requires 232 VMs.
 * 4 of the ports are connected to 8 VMs simulating upstream T2 neighbors.
 No port-channel is configured for the links between DUT and T2 neighbors.
-* 28 of the ports are connected to 224 VMs simulating upstream T0 neighbors.
+* 28 of the ports are connected to 224 VMs simulating downstream T0 neighbors.
 No port-channel is configured for the links between DUT and T0 neighbors.

 ### T2 type topology